leofracca/noter/README.md

 - Zoom-in and zoom-out
 - All the .txt and .xml files in the current directory are visible on a sidebar and it's possible to open them with a double click
 - Find a word in a text
+- Replace a word in a text

 ## WIP
-- Replace a word in a text

 ## TODO
 - Save all opened files
+- About dialog

 ## Others
 I made this project during my free time.